Nexmo/station/_documentation/messages-and-workflows-apis/messages/building-blocks/send-with-facebook-messenger.md

 ---
 title: Send with Facebook Messenger
+navigation_weight: 2
 ---

 # Send with Facebook Messenger

-Sending an Facebook Messenger message with the Messages API is straightforward.
-Sign up for an account and replace the following variables in the example below:
+You will need to replace the following variables with your specific information in the example code:

 Key | Description
 -- | --
 `NEXMO_APPLICATION_ID` | The ID of the application that you created.
 `SENDER_ID` | Your sender ID.
 This value should be the `to.id` value you received in the inbound messenger event.
 `RECIPIENT_ID` | The recipient ID is the Facebook user you are messaging.
 This value should be the `from.id` value you received in the inbound messenger event.
 It is sometimes called the PSID.